top of page

 We are delighted that Mildmay and NOVA Medical School have recently signed a new agreement to continue these internships for a further five years.

-This renewed commitment reflects a shared vision: to connect academic learning with real-world clinical practice, and to give students the opportunity to experience healthcare in an international setting where the highest standards of clinical practice and professional conduct are embedded in daily care.
+This recently renewed commitment reflects a shared vision to connect academic learning with real-world clinical practice.
+For NOVA Medical School, the partnership provides our students with the opportunity to experience healthcare in an international setting, apply scientific knowledge to clinical and service evaluation projects, and develop essential professional and intercultural skills.

 Thank you